-Andy Murray suffers shock defeat at Wimbledon
+Andy Murray, Novak Djokovic exit Wimbledon

 Almost, but not quite enough.

-And so continued Murray's turbulent 2017.
-He suffered with shingles and injured his serving elbow before impressively making the French Open semifinals.
-Then came a return of a long-standing hip problem and now defeat to Querrey.
+He suffered with shingles and hurt his serving elbow before impressively making the French Open semifinals.
+But his sojourn in Paris didn't lead to another Wimbledon success, the hip the main culprit.

 Querrey, of course, did what he had to and more, striking 27 aces and 70 winners, though Murray's impaired movement inflated those numbers.
-He ended matters and disappointed the Centre Court crowd in the process by thumping an ace on a second match point to beat Murray for the second time in his career.

-It was the first time Murray had lost a match at Wimbledon after winning the first set since his 2012 defeat to Roger Federer in the final.
+It was the first time Murray had lost a match at Wimbledon after winning the first set since his 2012 defeat to Federer in the final.

 Overall, he lost a fourth five-setter in succession, whereas Querrey has now won four straight five-set matches.
 The laid-back Californian, too, owns a 4-2 record against the top-10 in his last six encounters.